-

 World, which wondrous tales recall,

-Rise, in ancient splendors bright! (
+Rise, in ancient splendors bright!
+(3)Mondbeglänzte Zaubernacht,

 Die den Sinn gefangen hält,